aircampro/Pi_armadillo/README.md

 Can query resnet from a picture or get information from Google Cloud API, haskell webserver examples for scotty and spock.
 Interface to aldebaran pepper robot from GPT-3 eSSP and CCtalk protocol examples for communication with money machines and gaming dispensers AES encrpytion and Diffie Hellman key exchange visual odometry example allowing the feature detection algorithm to be changed.
+Machine vision for recognition and pose estimation, the use of VLM's to identify voice and recognise pose from camera and robotic automation examples as well as processing of SLAM are shown in example
 .................have fun it is still in development.....

 concept pics directory shows overview pictures of interfaces